Malaysian ringgit: Second series (1989)

+For table standards, see the coin specification table.

 Third series (2012)

 The third series of coins were announced on 25 July 2011, first being issued as commemorative coins to mark their release on 16 January 2012.
 The third series carry a theme named "Distinctively Malaysia" and are inspired from motifs of flora and fauna drawn from various cultures in Malaysia to "reflect the diversity and richness of Malaysia's national identity".
 The denominations issued are 5, 10, 20 and 50 sen. On 24 October 2011, Deputy Finance Minister Datuk Donald Lim named Poogsan Corporation of South Korea as the series' coin suppliers and the coins are minted at the Bank Negara Mint in Shah Alam.

 According to Lim, costs in producing the coins will be reduced by 49% due to the change in metal composition.
 Other changes in the series include the diameter, the colour on the 20- and 50 sen coins (from silver to yellow) and a redesign on the obverse (featuring different motifs for each denomination), fourteen dots symbolising the thirteen states and the collective Federal Territories, and five horizontal lines indicating the five principles of Rukunegara.

 The 50-cent coin is more distinctive than the other denominations.
 The round shape of the coin has nine indentations, forgoing the original "BANK NEGARA MALAYSIA" lettering.
 The obverse does not feature the five horizontal lines, but instead a latent image security feature is placed over the coin, where lettering of the denomination "50" and "SEN" can be seen when the coin is tilted slightly.

 The 20 sen and 50 sen coins look similar to €0.10 and €0.20 coin in size, edge design and colour; however, they are only worth at €0.047 and €0.12 respectively.